ghrgriner/anki-stats/README.md

 customizability, often a single set of radio buttons to choose the length of time to display or amount of history to use in the analysis.
 Nevertheless, there are
-various use cases where additional analyses would be of interest (see the [Motivation](#Motivation) section below).
+various use cases where additional analyses would be of interest (e.g., those listed in the [Motivation](#Motivation) section below).
 The Anki authors acknowledge in the user manual there may be users interested in their own statistics (which they call ['manual analysis'](https://docs.ankiweb.net/stats.html#manual-analysis)) but support this only with detailed (and a bit out-of-date) documentation on the table logging reviews as well as unimplemented suggestions on how